Schulze STV

-Schulze STV is a draft single transferable vote (STV) ranked voting system designed to achieve proportional representation.
+Schulze STV is a proposed multi-winner ranked voting system designed to achieve proportional representation.
 It was invented by Markus Schulze, who developed the Schulze method for resolving ties using a Condorcet method.
 Schulze STV is similar to CPO-STV in that it compares possible winning candidate pairs and selects the Condorcet winner.
-It is not used in parliamentary elections.
+It is named in analogy to the single transferable vote (STV), but only shares its aim of proportional representation, and is otherwise based on unrelated principles.

 The system is based on Schulze's investigations into vote management and free riding.
-When a voter prefers a popular candidate, there is a strategic advantage to first choosing a candidate who is unlikely to win (Woodall free riding) or omitting his preferred candidate from his rankings (Hylland free riding).
-According to Schulze, vote management is party coordination of free riding.
+When a voter prefers a popular candidate, there is an advantage to first choosing a candidate who is unlikely to win ("Woodall free riding") or omitting his preferred candidate from his rankings ("Hylland free riding").
+Schulze STV is designed to be as resistant to free riding as possible, without giving up the Droop proportionality criterion.

-Although Schulze STV is intended to be resistant to both types of free riding, Hylland free riding is impossible to eliminate.
-Schulze introduced a criterion he called "weak invulnerability to Hylland free riding".
-A method meets this criterion if it is invulnerable to Hylland free riding, except in cases where the Droop proportionality criterion would be violated.
-Schulze STV meets this criterion.

-Scenario
+Example

 Each voter ranks candidates in their order of preference.
 In a hypothetical election, three candidates vie for two seats; Andrea and Carter represent the Yellow Party, and Brad represents the Purple Party.
 Andrea is a popular candidate, and has supporters who are not Yellow Party supporters.
 It is assumed that the Yellow Party can influence their own supporters, but not Andrea's.